Ashutosh Kotwal: Research

 Kotwal leads the world in measuring the mass of the W boson, which is connected to the Higgs boson, using the data from the CDF and D0 experiments at Fermilab.
 In 2012, he analyzed 1 million W boson events to measure its mass to an accuracy of 0.02%, then the world's most precise measurement, which in turn allowed him to predict the mass of the Higgs boson prior to its discovery in 2012.
 In 2022, he analyzed 4 million W boson events to measure its mass to an accuracy of 0.01%.
 This measurement is more precise than all previous measurements combined.
 It is in significant tension with the value expected from the Standard Model of particle physics, and may imply the existence of new principles of physics in nature.
+In 2023, the ATLAS experiment released an improved measurement for the mass of the W boson, 80,360 ± 16 MeV, which aligned with predictions from the Standard Model.

 Awards

 Kotwal was elected Fellow of the American Physical Society in 2008, and Fellow of the American Association for the Advancement of Science in 2012, for performing high-precision measurements that helped deduce the mass of the Higgs boson.